metagenomics/metagenomics-tk/docs/developer_guidelines.md

 ```

 `parameter` fields can hold hardcoded parameters that hold a defined value like a number that should not be a string.
-ONe use case of those parameters is that they can be reused for multiple tools.
+One use case of those parameters is that they can be reused for multiple tools.

 Example: